npatwari/pulseox/README.md

 3a) **Code and Answer This**: Plot each (probability of false alarm, probability of detection) pair as a point on a figure.
 Label them by race, and with the threshold.
 Turn in the plot.

-You can use my code to plot the values.
+You can use my python code to plot the values.
 ```
 # Plot the results
 plt.figure(1)